-27.I found the Appellant to be an unreliable witness and generally not credible in his recollection of the events of this matter.
-It was clear from the Appellant's statements at hearing that he was rationalizing after the fact to illustrate himself in a more favorable light rather than being forthcoming with the facts.
-The only explanations he seems to have had for his actions were to blame others for his situation.
-He made it very clear that he took umbrage with the "menial" tasks to which he was assigned, forgetting or ignoring that he was under light duty restrictions.
-He was, however, cognizant of these restrictions when avoiding the completion of these tasks.
+27. I found the Appellant to be an unreliable witness and not credible in his recollection of events.
+It was clear from the Appellant's statements that he was rationalizing after the fact to portray himself in a more favorable light.
+He blamed others for his situation.
+He made it clear that he took umbrage with the "menial" tasks to which he was assigned, ignoring that he was under light duty restrictions.
+He was, however, cognizant of these restrictions when avoiding the completion of tasks.
 The Appellant's complaints that he was singled out for degrading tasks and discipline were selective and convenient to his cause.
 His unsupported claims that directly contradicted the corroborated testimony of Mr. Price and Mr. Fuqua (e.g. - the volume of residents accessing the yard waste area, complaints about him from wastewater plant staff, etc.) demonstrated an inability to accept responsibility for his work performance.
 (Testimony and demeanor of Appellant)

-- 28.While Mr. Fuqua and Mr. Price had no reason to unreasonably harm the Appellant's work status, the Appellant had every motivation to embellish his testimony to improve his standing due to his lengthy discipline history.
+- 28. While Mr. Fuqua and Mr. Price had no reason to unreasonably harm the Appellant's work status, the Appellant had every motive to improve his standing due to his lengthy discipline history.
 The Appellant could ill afford another blemish on his personnel record.
-I found that his assertion that Mr. Price never re-visited him to remind him to pick up the excess trash was an absolute fabrication.
+I found that his assertion that Mr. Price never returned to remind him to pick up the excess trash was an absolute fabrication.
 I also credit Mr. Price's assertion that he discovered the Appellant watching television as being true and consistent with the Appellant's demonstrated attitude that the yard waste area assignment was not worthy of his attention.
-(Id.) - 29.The Appellant was suspended for insubordination.
+(Id.) - 29.
+The Appellant was suspended for insubordination.
 Insubordination, defined as a refusal or failure to perform work assigned, or to comply with the instructions of a supervisor, is a Section II Offense according to the DPW General Safety and Conduct Rules and Regulations.
 A Section II Offense "may be cause for a suspension up to five days or discharge based upon the circumstances surrounding the incident."
-(JE 3) - 30.The Appellant appealed the three-day suspension the Board of Public Works in a letter dated November 21, 2005.
-The Board of Public Works met in Executive Session on January 23, 2006 regarding the discipline and upheld the Appellant's three-day suspension for insubordination.
+(Joint Exhibit 3) - 30.
+The Appellant appealed the three-day suspension the Board of Public Works in a letter dated November 21, 2005.
+The Board of Public Works met in Executive Session on January 23, 2006 to consider his discipline and upheld the Appellant's three-day suspension for insubordination.
 The Appellant and his Union representative were present at the hearing, held in accordance with G.L. c.
 31, § 27.
-(JE 4) - 31.The Appellant then filed a timely appeal of that action with the Commission.(Stipulated)
+(Joint Exhibit 4) - 31.
+The Appellant then filed a timely appeal of that action with the Commission.
+(Stipulated Fact)